-I’ve got some great tips on products that have worked for us over the years, as well as an eco-friendly nod to a couple of environmentally responsible companies producing green products for you and me.
-I especially liked one of the marketing tag lines from Method that states…’we see ingredients that come from plants, not chemical plants.’
+I’ve got some great tips on cleaning products that have worked for us over the years, as well as an eco-friendly nod to a couple of environmentally responsible companies producing green products for you and me.
+(I especially like one of the marketing tag lines from Method that states…’we see ingredients that come from plants, not chemical plants.’)

 What Is Spring Cleaning and What Does It Involve?

 The type of spring cleaning that I referenced in my earlier post is really all about reorganizing, getting rid of unused/unwanted items, switching cool weather items for warm weather items (bedding, clothes, drapes, etc), and cleaning things around the house that really do not require weekly or even monthly attention.

 Visualize annual or semi-annual cleaning, and that should put what needs to be cleaned/organized in better perspective.

 About all that is required to Spring clean is: